heyinterspace/samir.xyz/README.md

 3. Environment variables are properly set for the Replit environment
 4. Database connection is configured for the Replit-provided PostgreSQL instance

-## Recent Improvements

-The project has been continuously improved through version 8.5.3 (see [CHANGELOG.md](./CHANGELOG.md) for full details):

-1. **Responsive Design Enhancements**:
-   - Updated ventures grid to display 4 columns on desktop viewports
-   - Maintained 2 columns on mobile viewports for better readability
-   - Set viewport breakpoint to 480px for mobile devices
-   - Enhanced mobile/desktop detection with user agent detection

-2. **Styling Improvements**:
-   - Changed page background color to #2d0c6a across the site
-   - Updated filter categories with consistent styling
-   - Improved hover overlay gradient with new color scheme
-   - Eliminated CSS inconsistencies between browser and webview

-3. **Content Updates**:
-   - Updated profile section text to include Hudson River Trading experience
-   - Changed subtitle to "I drive business impact at fintechs" with bold styling
-   - Harmonized all text content for consistent brand messaging
-   - Fixed various text spacing issues and inconsistencies

-4. **Architecture Modernization**:
-   - Converted from single-page to multi-page application with separate tabs
-   - Updated to Next.js 15 with enhanced server-side rendering
-   - Implemented React 19 patterns throughout the codebase
-   - Optimized database models for streamlined data access

 ## Version History